jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/recipes/fsm-example.md

 Loading the additional robots
 ==

 First we need to declare which robots will be used in this controller in addition to the main robot.

+Loading an existing robot module
+====

 By default the framework provides many robots and environments, which can be conveniently loaded with robot aliases.
 These provide a short name for each robot, and provides mc_rtc with the necessary information for loading then (path to the robot description package, etc).
 Start the controller to see a full list of available robot aliases.
 Alternatively, you can look into <code>/usr/local/lib/mc_robots/aliases/</code>.
 For the purposes of this controller, we need a fixed planar surface to represent the ground provided as `env/ground`, and an articulated robot to represent the door with its handle provided as `env/door`.
 Refer to the [environment creation tutorial]({{site.baseurl}}/tutorials/advanced/new-environment.html) for details on how to create your own environment.

 ```yaml
 robots: